 New England Fall Foliage

-NE Fall Foliage Season – The most colorful time to visit New England.
+The amazing New England Fall Foliage Season – it’s the most colorful time to visit New England.
 The Fall Foliage season in New England is among the best you will find in the world.
-Starting in mid-September and lasting through mid-October, New England is full of bright crimsons and brilliant golds.
+Autumn leaf-peeping season starts in mid-September and lasts through mid-October in New England.
+New England scenery is full of bright crimsons and brilliant golds.
 Browse New England Fall Foliage information below.
-To feature your NE Activity, contact us.
+To feature your New England business, contact us.

 Maine’s foliage season runs roughly from mid-September to mid-October, but this varies widely depending on weather, topography and geography.
 During this time, the deciduous trees of Maine begin their colorful transformation.